luli/dued2py/README.rst

 Dependencies
 ============

-A Python version 2.7 should be installed together with the Numpy, PyTables and Jinja2 modules.
+This module requires Python 2.7 or 3.2-3.5 together with Numpy, PyTables and Jinja2 modules.

 Installation notes